Abc-Arbitrage/Disruptor-cpp/README.md

 ### Linux

 [Boost](http://www.boost.org/) must be available on your machine.
 You can install it using your favorite package manager or build it on your own.
-If boost has been installed into standard system locations the following commands will start the build:
+If [Boost](http://www.boost.org/) has been installed into standard system locations the following commands will start the build:

 ```sh
 mkdir build && cd build